lennartkerkvliet/statutes/internal-regulations.md

 ## Admissions

 All membership applications must be received by the IFLRY office at least two weeks prior to the start of the General Assembly at which the applicant organisation wishes their application to be considered.
-The IFLRY Office will make sure that all submitted documents will be available to the members at least one week before the start of the General Assembly.
+The Office will make sure that all submitted documents will be available to the members at least one week before the start of the General Assembly.

 All changes to the membership will be added to a Membership Register, which is under the responsibility of the Bureau.

 Observer status is valid for two years and needs to be renewed every two years.
 It will automatically be renewed if the organisation is in good standing, otherwise it should be renewed by the General Assembly.

+### Full membership {#full-membership-admission}

+The application for full membership must include the following information:

+(a) A completed membership application form (provided by the Bureau) containing general information required for the Membership Register;
+(b) Copies of its Statutes/ Constitution, and copies of its Policy Programme/ Ideological standpoint in at least one of IFLRY's official languages and in its original form if that is not in one of IFLRY's official languages;
+(c) Information of its activities and campaigns, which have taken place during the year prior to the application and anything so far planned for the future;
+(d) Information of its sources of finance, for instance, if it receives state funding, party funds, and membership fees.
+It must also provide information about its financial turnover and its budget;
+(e) Details of its membership figures and also how it defines membership;
+(f) It must state whether it is directly or indirectly linked to or dependent on any other organisation, party, or foundation and what form that link takes.

+### Associate membership {#associate-membership-admission}

+The application for associate membership must include all points of [article](#full-membership-admission).

+### Observer membership {#observer-membership-admission}

+The application for observer membership must include points a and b of [article](#full-membership-admission).

+### Regional membership {#regional-membership-admission}

+The application for regional membership must include all points of [article](#full-membership-admission).

-### Individual Membership Vetting Committee
+### Individual membership {#individual-membership-admission}

 Admission to the Individual Members Group shall be determined by an Individual Membership Vetting Committee, consisting of two or more committee members selected by the Bureau and serving at the pleasure thereof.
+The application for individual membership must include the following information:

+(a) a motivational letter, including a discussion of the individual's ideological and political views;
+(b) refer to at least one contact within IFLRY with whom they have worked;
+(c) details of their activities and campaigns which have taken place prior to the application;
+(d) state whether they are directly or indirectly linked to or dependent on any other organisation, party, or foundation, and what form that link takes.

 ## Qualifying criteria